Police officer shot during Las Vegas protest paralyzed

 The family thanked doctors, nurses and staff at University Medical Center in Las Vegas for their care and the community for support and fundraising.

-“Again, our family can never express our gratiture for all the support for Shay,” the unsigned family statement said.
-“We are always Las Vegan Strong and so proud of our community,”
+“Again, our family can never express our gratitude for all the support for Shay,” the unsigned family statement said.
+“We are always Las Vegas Strong and so proud of our community,”

 Prosecutors have charged a 20-year-old man with deliberately shooting Mikalonis during the protest, one of hundreds being held across the nation.
 A judge who reviewed evidence at June 5 court hearing said that police video shows Edgar Samaniego “walking by, taking out a gun and firing … at officers.”